rust-lang/book/second-edition/nostarch/chapter01.md

 If you don’t and you’re on Windows, check that Rust is in your `%PATH%` system variable.

-If it still isn’t working, there are a number of places where you can get help.
+If that's all correct and Rust still isn’t working, there are a number of places you can get help.
 The easiest is the #rust IRC channel on irc.mozilla.org, which you can access through Mibbit at *http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust*.
 Go to that address, and you’ll be chatting with other Rustaceans (a silly nickname we call ourselves) who can help you out.
 Other great resources include the Users forum